Destinations Greece The Ionian Islands

 Kefalonia · Sami area

 The two Kefalonia caves in one easy morning.
-Melissani is an open-roofed underground lake — you boat across in a rowed skiff, the noon sun turns the water electric-blue.
+Melissani is an open-roofed underground lake; you cross it in a rowed skiff, and the noon sun turns the water electric-blue.
 Drogarati is the dry stalactite chamber up the road, used as a small concert venue.
-Pair with a Robola-wine lunch afterwards.
+Follow it with a Robola-wine lunch afterwards.

 €8 each · pre-11